cmcfarlane/meta/Reading-List.md

 Steinmetz, George (ed). *The Politics of Method in the Human Sciences: Positivism and Its Epistemological Others*.
 Duke UP, 1995.
 H61.P5874 2005

 Tilly, Charles. *The Politics of Collective Violence*.
 Cambridge UP, 2003.

+Turse, Nick. *Kill Anything that Moves: The Real American War in Vietname*.
+Metropolitan Books, 2013.

 Western, Bruce. *Punishment and Inequality in America*.
 Russell Sage Foundation, 2006.